Master these survival skills and learn how to stay calm when the situation gets tough and crucial!

-So you’re out in the wilderness and you need to measure something.
-But you have no measuring tools.
+So you’re out in the wilderness and you need to measure something, but you have no measuring tools.
 Here’s a basic survival tip for you.
 Check your pockets for some spare change.
 A penny, for example, weighs around 2.5 grams and has a 19.05mm diameter.
 For the complete list of measurement of coins, check this out.
-This tip is not among the essential survival tips.
-But might get to use it in a survival situation someday.
+This tip is not among the essential survival tips, but it might be useful in a survival situation someday.

 If you have a sprain, get some cloth to use for wrapping and a cold water in a jar.
 Elevate the sprained joint then wrap it with the cloth.
 Put the cold water in a jar higher than the sprained joint and get a strip of cloth.
 Place one end of the cloth in the jug while the other rest upon the wrapping of your sprained joint.
 If you have oil or liniment with you, rub it on the injured joint as the sprain gets better.

 6. How to Extract a Splinter

 View this post on Instagram